tejasp08/learning_java/README.md

 <br><br>
 Day 12: Did 3 questions based on arrays.
 Swapping two elements, maximum element from the array and reversing the array.
 <br><br>
+Day 13: Did questions based on functions.
+Such as to check odd or even, factorial of a number, sum of n natural numbers, etc.
+<br><br>